-(1) This section applies if an existing licence has been suspended under a repealed provision and the period of suspension has not ended immediately before the commencement day.
+- (1) This section applies if an existing licence has been suspended under a repealed provision and the period of suspension has not ended immediately before the commencement day. - (2) The suspension is taken to continue as a suspension of a licence under this Act.